onevcat/UniWebView-Docs/docs/api/README.md

 ### Summary

 The main class of UniWebView.
-It represents a native web view and expose a few APIs for you to use in Unity.
-You could create and use an instance of `UniWebView` to show a page from URL, interact with the web content, as well as receive a message from web view.
+It represents a native web view and exposes a few APIs for you to use in Unity.
+You could create and use an instance of `UniWebView` to show a page from URL, interact with the web content, as well as receive a message from the web view.

 #### Properties Summary